 As efforts to protect communities and overcome COVID-19 continue on a global level, multinational corporations, and small- and medium-sized companies alike are joining in the fight and focusing their efforts to help meet the needs of communities worldwide.

-In the final instalment of this blog, we will take a look at how different sectors are helping to fill gaps in essential items, including medical devices, COVID-19 testing kits, and personal protective equipment and shed a light on how Domino is supporting customers throughout the pandemic.
+In the final installment of this blog, we will take a look at how different sectors are helping to fill gaps in essential items, including medical devices, COVID-19 testing kits, and personal protective equipment and shed a light on how Domino is supporting customers throughout the pandemic.

 RELATED: COVID-19 Maintaining Business as Usual and Pivoting During a Crisis - Part 1